 Walmart offers always low prices, but at a cost.

 The company has been criticized on a number of fronts including their record with labor, the environment and vendor negotiations.
-Incredibly, the company accounts for over 11% of U.S. trade deficit with China, representing nearly 200,000 jobs lost.
+Incredibly, the company accounts for over 11% of the U.S. trade deficit with China, representing nearly 200,000 jobs lost.

 Walmart offered little explanation for the change: